Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Front-end: Omnidirectional perception system and Measurement Modeling

+The procedure of loop closure detection is shown in Alg. \ref{alg:loop_detection}.
+Suppose a drone $k$ receives a keyframe $\mathcal{F}^{t_1}_j$ from drone $j$, where if $j=k$, the keyframe is generated by the drone itself.
+The most similar keyframe $\mathcal{F}^{t_0}_i$ to $\mathcal{F}^{t_1}_j$ in the databases is retrieved by function \textbf{KF\_QUERY}.
+We use function \textbf{KNN\_SEARCH} to retrieve the $K$ nearest-neighbor of the descriptors from the Faiss database, where $K$ is set to 5 in practice.
+When the search is completed, the new keyframes are added to the local or remote database by function \textbf{ADD}.
+Finally, function \textbf{KF\_QUERY} returns the corresponding keyframe $\mathcal{K}.{\mathcal{F}}$ of the nearest-neighbor distortion-frame image keyframe $\mathcal{K}$.

-\subsubsection{Relative Pose Extraction}
+\subsubsection{Relative pose extraction}

-Once the keyframe $\mathcal{F}_i^{t_0}$ is returned from the visual database, we establish the 2D-3D matches from the landmarks of $\mathcal{F}_i^{t_0}$ to landmarks of $\mathcal{F}_j^{t_1}$ by using the landmark descriptors with a Brute-Force matcher \textbf{BF\_MATCHER}.
-Querying of database results and the Brute-Force matcher may cause outliers.
-To remove the outliers, the map-based edge is verified with two methods:
+Once the keyframe $\mathcal{F}_i^{t_0}$ is returned from the visual database, we establish the 2D-3D matches from the landmarks of $\mathcal{F}_i^{t_0}$ to landmarks of the $\mathcal{F}_j^{t_1}$ by using the landmark descriptors with a brute-force matcher \textbf{BF\_MATCHER}.
+The brute-force matcher finds the correspondences of features with a minimum L2 distance, and uses a cross check to reduce outlier correspondence\footnote{A more detailed introduction to the brute-force matcher can be found at https://docs.opencv.org/4.x/dc/dc3/tutorial\_py\_matcher.html}.
+Either keyframe retrieved from the database or brute-force matching may bring abnormal results.
+To remove the outliers, the map-based measurement is verified with two methods in the map-based localization module. \begin{itemize} \item Homography test \cite{zhang19963d} and Perspective-n-point (PnP) test with RANSAC \cite{lepetit2009epnp} between the 2D features of the incoming keyframe and the 3D positions of the queried keyframe.
+These tests are peformed in the function \textbf{PNP\_RANSAC}. \item Geometric test peformed by \textbf{G\_CHECK}.
+In this test, the consistency of gravity is checked with the 6-DoF pose extracted by PnP RANSAC. \end{itemize} If enough inliers are found in \textbf{PNP\_RANSAC} and the geometric test is passed, the map-based measurement ${\mathbf z_{\mathcal{L}}}_{i\rightarrow j}^{t_0 \rightarrow t_1}$ is considered valid.
+In addition, ${\mathbf z_{\mathcal{L}}}_{i\rightarrow j}^{t_0 \rightarrow t_1}$ can be modeled as: